 With this rating, I was easily able to branch out into other categories.

 I sold clothes, toys, kitchen wares, movies, and home decor.

 Some from my own house but most I scouted out through thrift stores.

-By doing a bit of research, taking a lot of notes and a lot of trial and error, I was able to find items that were profitable.
+By doing a bit of research, taking a lot of notes, and a lot of trial and error, I was able to find profitable items.